 Abandonment rate measures the number of callers that hang up before an agent picks up the phone.
 Long wait time is the most common reason for call abandonment.
-Call center managers might consider investing in visual IVR and hiring more agents to lower abandonment rates.
+Call center managers might consider investing in Web Call-Backs (formerly Visual IVR) and hiring more agents to lower abandonment rates.

 Service level (SLAs).

 Service level measures the number of inbound calls answered within a certain time frame.
 For example, your call center might strive to answer all calls within 30 seconds.
 The closer the number of calls answered within 30 seconds is to 100%, the better your service level benchmark.
 Service level is affected by another metric called Average Speed of Answer (ASA), which measures the average amount of waiting time for customers.
 Call center technology like Fonolo’s Voice Call-Backs, as well as better scheduling, could improve service level.

 Average handle time (AHT), also known as average call time, is the average amount of time your agents take to complete or resolve a customer call.
 AHT is also known as Average Duration Time.
 Lower handle times improve customer satisfaction.